 Secondly, the court will also consider the issue of public policy.
 Center to this principle was whether the Guardianship of Infants Act applies to the illegitimate child as the Act states that both parents should be given equal custodial rights to the child.
 While the court held that an illegitimate child is covered under the Act, the court also pointed out that the act allows the court to decide which parents should be given custodial rights if a dispute arises.
 Therefore, to allow equal custodial rights to both parents based on the Act will definitely set off a floodgate of instances.
 All putative fathers will claim that they have a right to access their illegitimate child.
 This could contradict the wishes of the mother.
 In this instance, she wishes to have no ties at all with the Plaintiff as pointed out above.

 2. The welfare and best interest of the child

 In assessing the welfare and best interest of the child, the court points out that there are several factors that a court can consider, namely:

-- Whether it can be proved that the natural mother is morally unfit or unfit in other ways to be granted custody;
+- Whether the natural mother can prove if she is morally unfit or unfit in other ways to be granted custody;

 - Whether the denial of access to the putative father would traumatize or adversely affected the child; and